RaRoPe/Conversions/README.md

 # Conversions
-Repo that implements convertions of PDF, PPTX and XLSX to PNG or JPG
+Repo that implements convertions of PDF, PPT/PPTX, XLS/XLSX, DOC/DOCX to PNG or JPG